 Health and safety remain paramount.
 We have been meticulous about hygiene standards.
 Our objective is to do the right thing educationally for our staff and students, while not compromising their health and safety.
 Any decisions are scrutinised by our Director of Operations and our Health & Safety Officer to ensure we maintain a safe environment for the return of our staff and students.

-The safety of our students and staff is the most important thing to get right and we are confident that we can make a safe environment which will meet the Belgian Government guidelines and legislation about safety.
+The safety of our students and staff is the most important thing to get right and we are confident that we have been able to make a safe environment which meets the Belgian Government guidelines and legislation about safety.

-The following are examples of some of the aspects that will be in place when students begin to return to campus:
+The following are examples of some of the aspects that have been put in place before students returned to campus:

 Basic personal hygiene: We know that personal hygiene is essential so more time will be allowed during the day to ensure basic hygiene routines e.g. hand sanitising, hand washing before meals etc. We have removed/switched off hand-dryers in toilet areas and replaced them with paper towels.
-For Primary students we will be particularly careful to check for toilet use and handwashing.
+For Primary students we are particularly careful to check for toilet use and hand washing.

-Designated isolation areas: We will be in liaison with our school nurses in order to have a designated isolation area for any students or staff member if they begin to exhibit Covid-19 symptoms during the school day.
+Designated isolation areas: We have been in liaison with our school nurses in order to have a designated isolation area for any students or staff member if they begin to exhibit COVID-19 symptoms during the school day.
 This will be separate to a first aid post for more usual first aid e.g. cuts and scrapes.